A long lasting bond unites the Mazzei family with Tuscany and wines since the XI century.

 In their exchanges these two wonderful characters were discussing the deals of the time, the pleasures of life, and obviously the wine, of which Ser Lapo was a great fan and connoisseur.

-Filippo inspired Jefferson with the idea that "All men are by nature equally free and independent.
-Such equality is necessary in order to create a free government".
+Filippo inspired Jefferson with the idea that "All men are by nature equally free and independent".

 In his book A Nation of Immigrants, John F. Kennedy himself acknowledges that "The great doctrine 'All men are created equal', incorporated in the Declaration of Independence by Thomas Jefferson, was paraphrased from the writings of Filippo Mazzei, an Italian patriot and dear friend of Jefferson".